 Doug needs your help!
 He has not only faced the enormous cost of a transplant, (which was performed at University of California San Francisco), but weeks of treatment in San Francisco after the surgery.
 The cost of critical medications, local housing costs, care and transportation have compounded his loss of income.
 These things are not covered by Medicare.
 Convalescence, including work and travel restrictions has now cost more than $100,000.

-Doug is counting his blessings at the achievement of his two-year post-operative anniversary, but still has a long convalescence ahead under the supervision of the UCSF transplant surveillance program.
+Doug is counting his blessings at the achievement of his three-year post-operative anniversary, but can expect a prolonged wait for VA disability support as he strives to return to work.
 Please consider a generous gift to help Doug through the difficult and challenging months that he has ahead of him.

 Time is of the essence: Please donate now and pass this request for help onto other like-minded people.
 Support a good man in his time of need.